OpenGenus/CSS/exercises/[10-transition-and-animation]/exercise-3/README.md

 ## Starting indications
 All you have to do here is use what has been provided in the lesson regarding **animations**.

-Take a look at the preview.mp4 and try to set up an animation that looks alike it for the three points provided in the HTML file.
+Take a look at the preview.mp4 file and try to set up an animation that looks alike it for the three points provided in the HTML file.

 ## Solution
 If, at any point during this exercise, you get stuck and want to see the correct solution, you can access the 'solution' folder, where you will notice: